Most Common Cast Iron Drain Pipes Problems

 You’re out of luck if your cast iron drain pipes run behind the finished walls and all you’re experiencing is an unpleasant sewer odor in the house.
 If you’ve eliminated all other possibilities for its source (one of them might be a plumbing drain vent problem discussed in other post), and you do have a cast iron drain installed – it might be cracked.

-Cast iron drain lines are expensive to repair; the material and labor rates are significantly higher that the ones for PVC piping, but some jurisdictions may simply not allow to use anything but cast iron.
+Cast iron drain lines are expensive to repair; the material and labor rates are significantly higher than the ones for PVC piping, but some jurisdictions may simply not allow to use anything but cast iron.

 Assuming that you can replace your damaged cast iron drain line with a PVC section, it’s just the matter of a few simple steps.
 But, before you start the procedure, make sure that you have a good support under the entire cast iron pipe you’ll be working on.
 When you remove the damaged section, the remaining end parts may become unsupported – and cast iron pipes are very heavy!
 Proper support is extremely important when dealing with vertical cast iron pipes – if it runs inside the wall, theoretically it should be secured with clamps and other pipes, but spending a little extra time supporting it can save you from unnecessary pain.